suryakva/genai-titan-image-generator/README.md

 In April 2023, AWS unveiled [Amazon Bedrock](https://aws.amazon.com/bedrock/), which provides a way to build generative AI-powered apps via pre-trained models from startups including [AI21 Labs](https://www.ai21.com/), [Anthropic](https://techcrunch.com/2023/02/27/anthropic-begins-supplying-its-text-generating-ai-models-to-startups/), and [Stability AI](https://techcrunch.com/2022/10/17/stability-ai-the-startup-behind-stable-diffusion-raises-101m/).
 Amazon Bedrock also offers access to Titan foundation models, a family of models trained in-house by AWS.
 With the serverless experience of Amazon Bedrock, you can easily find the right model for your needs, get started quickly, privately customize FMs with your own data, and easily integrate and deploy them into your applications using the AWS tools and capabilities you’re familiar with (including integrations with SageMaker ML features like [Amazon SageMaker Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/experiments.html) to test different models and [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) to manage your FMs at scale) without having to manage any infrastructure.

-In this post, we show how to invoke the amazon.titan-image-generator-v1 image generation model using using a Streamlit UI deployed using Serverless services with [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK).
+In this post, we show how to invoke the "amazon.titan-image-generator-v1" image generation model using a Streamlit UI deployed using Serverless services like API Gateway, Lambda with [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK).
 The AWS CDK is an open-source software development framework to define your cloud application resources using familiar programming languages like Python.

 ## Solution overview

 The web application is built on [Streamlit](https://streamlit.io/), an open-source Python library that makes it easy to create and share beautiful, custom web apps for ML and data science.
 We host the web application using [Amazon Elastic Container Service](https://aws.amazon.com/ecs) (Amazon ECS) with [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) and it is accessed via an Application Load Balancer.
 Fargate is a technology that you can use with Amazon ECS to run [containers](https://aws.amazon.com/what-are-containers) without having to manage servers or clusters or virtual machines.
-The Bedrock model endpoint is invoked from the [AWS Lambda](http://aws.amazon.com/lambda) function.
-The web application interacts with the models via [Amazon API Gateway](https://aws.amazon.com/api-gateway) and [AWS Lambda](http://aws.amazon.com/lambda) functions as shown in the following diagram.
+The Bedrock model endpoint is invoked from an  [AWS Lambda](http://aws.amazon.com/lambda) function.
+The web application interacts with the models via [Amazon API Gateway](https://aws.amazon.com/api-gateway) and [AWS Lambda](http://aws.amazon.com/lambda) function as shown in the following diagram.

 ![architecture](./images/architecture.png)